Ajgautam01/Final-Report/README.md

 *  Create first app unit Converter using Java.
 *  The concept of the App is converting a amount into Pound.

-# week 4 Flutter & Dart
+# week 4 Django
-*  watching  tutorial from YOUTUBE
-*
+*  Perform Django assignment and task

+# week 5 Django
+* Doing Django assigments and task

-# week 5 figma
+# week 6 figma
 * Explore figma and check working of each tool. (https://www.figma.com/best-practices/guide-to-developer-handoff/components-styles-and-documentation/)
 * Start Making UI/UX(Blueprint) design for App.
 * first create Login or Signup page of Project.